Destinations, Missouri, Travel, USA

 Alyssa and Michael take a photo in the hotel elevator reflection

-By this point, we both began feeling a little under the weather, which cut our night out short again.
+By this point, we both began feeling a little under the weather, which cut our night out shorter than anticipated.
 However, we still managed an incredibly full day!
 Head here to read my final entry in this three-part series on Kansas City.

 Enjoyed this post?
 You may also like: